cryptocoinjs/secp256k1-node/README.md

 ===

 This module provides native bindings to ecdsa [secp256k1](https://github.com/bitcoin/secp256k1) functions.
 This library is experimental, so use at your own risk.
+Works on node version 0.11 or greater.

 INSTALL
 ===